Beggarticks: Sun-Needle Medicine for Skin, Sugar & Spirit

 From Harvest to Healing: Making a Wound Salve

 Ethical harvest.
 Identify Bidens pilosa by its opposite, serrated leaves, white ray flowers, and black two-pronged seeds.
-Pick clean aerial parts after the morning dew, leaving at least one-third of the patch to reseed.
+Pick clean aerial parts after the morning dew, leaving at least one-third of the patch to reseed. avoid Plants that have been treated by pesticides and herbicides.

 Drying.
 Rinse briefly at home, pat dry, and spread on screens at ≤ 35 °C until stems snap; store the crisp herb in dark jars for up to a year.